armaan-abraham/armaan-abraham.github.io/_posts/writing/2024-12-02-current-alignment-aims.md

 I think that AI alignment is the main challenge between us and an extremely positive future, and I do mean extremely!
 I also find these topics intrinsically interesting, for how much they overlap with existential and moral philosophy.
-I am applying to PhD programs to pursue alignment research, and here I lay out some specific objectives that I find myself gravitating towards.
+I am just starting my research career in this area, and here I lay out some specific objectives that I find myself gravitating towards.

 _Beware!
 All of this is extremely speculative and not well-cited._ These opinions are also changing fast.